mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 WHERE NOT EXISTS(SELECT * FROM Large2 l2 WHERE l1.Id = l2.Id)
 ```

-These queries tries to find rows in `Large` that are not in `Large2`.
+These queries try to find rows in `Large` that are not in `Large2`.
 In this case, the subquery
 method will be faster.
 The inner query will return immediately when it finds a match in `Large2`.
 The join solution, however, will go through all the rows in `Large2`, and then later filter out
 unwanted rows with the `WHERE` clause.